doudoudedi/hackEmbedded/README.rst

 This tool is embedded in the security test of the device.
 There are two main functions:

-1. Generate **backdoor programs** of various architectures.
-The backdoor program is packaged in shellless pure shellcode and is smal，Pure static backdoor .\ **Armv5, Armv7, Armv8, mipsel, mips，mips64，mipsel64，powerpc, powerpc64，sparc,sparc64 are now supported, and they are still being updated** (PS:bash support is added to the reverse shell after version 0.3.1).
+1. Generate **backdoor programs** (only ELF) of various architectures.
+   The backdoor program is packaged in shellless pure shellcode and is smal，Pure static backdoor .\ **Armv5, Armv7, Armv8, mipsel, mips，mips64，mipsel64，powerpc, powerpc64，sparc,sparc64,mipsn32 are
+   now supported, and they are still being updated** (PS:bash support is added to the reverse shell after version 0.3.1).
 If the backdoor of the reverse shell is generated with the - power parameter, the reverse shell will continue to be generated on the target machine)

-2. Generate **reverse_shell shellcode** of various architectures during the exploit process, and no null bytes, which facilitates the exploitation of memory corruption vulnerabilities on embedded devices. **Armv5, Armv7, Armv8, mipsel, mips, mips64, mipsel64, powerpc, powerpc64，sparc are now supported, and they are still being updated**
+2. Generate **reverse_shell shellcode** (only linux) of various architectures during the exploit process, and no null bytes, which facilitates the exploitation of memory corruption vulnerabilities on embedded devices. **Armv5, Armv7, Armv8, mipsel, mips, mips64, mipsel64, powerpc, powerpc64,sparc are now supported, and they are still being updated**

-3. Generate bind of various architectures bind_Shell file.
+3. Generate bind of various architectures bind_Shell(only ELF) file, -power can persistent bind_shell

 4. Sort out the exploitable vulnerability POC or EXP of the embedded device, and search and output the basic information and POC of the